A few years ago, I made the decision that I wanted to build my first Christmas light show.

 It’s not as complex as the other options below, and I’ve found that I get frustrated when trying to do very complex FX…but that’s probably the lighting designer in me!

-It’s quicker to learn than LOR or xLights, so if you’re tight on time, it’s a good one to use.
+It’s stable and it’s quicker to learn than LOR or xLights, so if you’re tight on time, it’s a good one to use.
+The fact that it has less complexity to it makes it easier to use on smaller computer monitors and makes it easier to learn.

 I’ve got to warn you right now, I’m not a big fan of LOR.